goncaloremelhe/pfl-prolog/README.md

 ### Internal Game State

-The game states are represented as lists of 3 elements:
+The game states are represented as lists of 4 elements:
 - Board - The current state of the game board, it is a list of lists containing the marbles, the empty spaces and the blocked spaces (places where the marbles can't be moved to).
 - CurrPlayer - The player currently playing - black for black marbles or white for white marbles
 - GameMode - The type of game being played, described above.
+- ScoreSystem - The score system to use: product or standard.

 An initial game state where the black player goes first is represented as: